Division of Molecular Biology and Human Genetics

 modjadji@sun.ac.za

 Project Description:?
-Portable diagnostics of M. tuberculosis: The aim of the study is to evaluate targeted deep sequencing to detect drug-resistance causing mutations in Mycobacterium tuberculosis using portable instruments which will be achieved by setting-up targeted deep sequencing on MinION using either purified DNA or DNA extracts from early positive cultures. ?
+Portable diagnostics of M. tuberculosis: The study aims to evaluate targeted deep sequencing to detect drug-resistance causing mutations in M. tuberculosis using portable instruments, which will be achieved by setting up targeted deep sequencing on MinION using either purified DNA or DNA extracts from early positive cultures. ?

 Labeeqah Harris